Dido and Aeneas (the matinee)

 June 9, 2018 – 11:00am

-First Congregational Church – 2345 Channing Way (entrance at Dana and Durant)
+2345 Channing Way (entrance at Dana and Durant)

 Buy Tickets: $25

-Hundreds of singers from 45 Bay Area cities ranging in age from 4 to 18 participate in the SFGC’s programs.
+In addition to its Premier Ensemble, SFGC is renowned as a regional center for choral music education and performance for girls and young women ages 5-18.
+Hundreds of singers from 46 Bay Area cities participate in this internationally recognized program, deemed “a model in the country for training girls’ voices” by the California Arts Council.
 The organization consists of a professional-level performance, recording, and touring ensemble; the four-level Chorus School training program; and a Preparatory Chorus for 4-7 year olds.